youyanggu/covid19_projections/projections/README.md

 # Projections Data

-Here, you will find all of our projections based on the date the projectoins were generated.
+Here, you will find the raw data for our [covid19-projections.com](https://covid19-projections.com) projections, ordered by the date the projections were generated.
 Under each date directory, you will find a .csv file for each individual state/region/country.
 You can also look under our `combined` directory to see all of our daily projections combined in a single file.
+The directories are further subdivided by global countries and subregions (US counties and Canadian provinces).

 # Column Descriptions

-* `actual_deaths` - Daily deaths as reported by Johns Hopkins University CSSE
+* `actual_deaths` - Daily deaths as reported by [Johns Hopkins University CSSE](https://github.com/CSSEGISandData/COVID-19/tree/master/csse_covid_19_data/csse_covid_19_time_series)
 * `total_deaths` - Cumulative deaths as reported by Johns Hopkins University CSSE
 * `predicted_deaths_mean`, `predicted_deaths_lower`, `predicted_deaths_upper` - Mean, 2.5th, and 97.5th percentile of our daily deaths projections
 * `predicted_total_deaths_mean`, `predicted_total_deaths_lower`, `predicted_total_deaths_upper` (Since 2020-04-02) - Mean, 2.5th, and 97.5th percentile of our cumulative deaths projections